OCIPOC/courses-and-books/python-data-structures/book/search-trees.md

         root.right = right
     return root
 ```
-Another way to rebalance is to copy the tree to array by inorder, and then to rebuild the tree by using binary tree build from te middle.
+Another way to rebalance is to copy the tree to the array using in-order traversal.
+Then rebuild the tree starting from the middle of the array.

 ## AVL Trees
-AVL is a self-balancing binary search tree (BST) where the heights of the two child subtrees of any node differ by at most one.
-If at any time they differ by more than one, rebalancing is done to restore this property.
+AVL is a self-balancing binary search tree (BST) where the heights of both subtrees of any node differ by at most one.
+Rebalancing is done to restore this property after insert and delete operations.
 Lookup, insertion, and deletion all take O(log n) time in both the average and worst cases.
 Insertions and deletions may require the tree to be rebalanced by one or more tree rotations.
 ```Python
 class TreeNode(object):
     def __init__(self, val):